Ultimate Madison Real Estate Investing Guide for 2026

 Wholesaling

-In real estate wholesaling, you locate a property that real estate investors would think is a profitable investment opportunity and sign a contract to purchase it.
-A real estate investor then ”purchases” the purchase contract from you.
-The property is bought by the real estate investor, not the real estate wholesaler.
-The wholesaler doesn’t liquidate the residential property — they sell the rights to purchase it.
+As a real estate wholesaler, you sign a contract to purchase a property that some other investors will be interested in.
+An investor then “buys” the contract from you.
+The property under contract is bought by the real estate investor, not the real estate wholesaler.
+The wholesaler doesn’t sell the property under contract itself — they simply sell the purchase and sale agreement.

 Factors to Consider